-The course is aimed to offer training to meet the theoretical knowledge requirements to become eligible together with practical experience in gaining the European Aviation Safety Agency (EASA) Part 66 Aircraft Maintenance License which is a professional engineering license to practice, and confers upon its holder the privilege of certifying aircraft fit for service.
-Quite simply, without licensed engineers, the airline or maintenance companies could not legally operate.
+The course is aimed to offer training to meet the theoretical knowledge requirements to become eligible together with practical experience in gaining the European Aviation Safety Agency (EASA) Part 66 Aircraft Maintenance License.
+This is a professional license to practice and confers upon its holder the privilege of certifying aircraft fit for service.
+Quite simply, without licensed engineers, the airline or maintenance companies may not legally operate.

 On successful completion of the full modular course, learners will have achieved the theoretical knowledge for basic aircraft maintenance.
 They will be able to:

 | Use a combination of engineering knowledge and understanding to improve the application of existing and emerging maintenance technology.

 | Apply appropriate theoretical and practical methods to the analysis and solution of engineering problems.